cbarkr/blog/content/notes/tor.md

 Throughout this process, relay $i$ only knows of relays $i-1$ and $i+1$, hence only the entry knows the sender and only the exit knows the receiver.
 ### Summary
-The process of constructing and using a two-hop circuit is visualized in [^spec] as follows:
+The process of constructing and using a two-hop circuit is visualized in [^oldspec] as follows:

 ![[sequence_diagram.png]]
 ## Attacks